How to get Involved

-- Can commercialising this research obtain a financial return to University and Inventors?
+- Can commercialising this research obtain a financial return to the University and inventors?

 - Inventions from academics and professional University staff are owned by the University (as per University IP Policy)

-- Need to seek and actively engage external partners to develop and commercialise research
+- There is a need to seek and actively engage external partners to develop and commercialise research

 - Opportunities can enter or exit the commercialisation process at any stage